chadcampbell/document-manager/README.md

         - Older
         - Custom

-#### Add the ability to view documents in different ways.
+#### Add the ability to view documents in different ways
+Users may want to view documents differently based on the type of documents their managing.
-For example, add the option to toggle between different views such as:
+For this reason, it could be helpful to add different view options such as:

 - An icon view
 - A list view
 - A table view
 - A card view.

-#### Add the ability to group documents.
+#### Add the ability to group documents
-Documents could be grouped by:
+Grouping documents can provided an easier managemnt experience.
+For this reason, it could be helpful to enable a user to choose if they want to group the documents by:

     - Type
     - First letter of the file name
     - Upload Date
     - File Size

-#### Add the ability to edit file details.
+#### Add the ability to edit file details
+The current implementation limits the user to adding and deleting documents.
+However, once a document is added, a user may want to change information about it.
-For example, let a user:
+For example, it may be useful to let a user edit file details such as:

-    - Change the file name
+    - Change the filename
     - Add tags for categorization purposes
-    - Commenting.
+    - Add comments to a document
     - Revisit previous versions

-#### Add an ability to preview the file.
+#### Add an ability to preview the file
+Sometimes, files have ambiguous names.
+The ability to preview the contents of a file would enable a user to get a quick reminder of what the file is.

-#### Allow a user to drag a file into the file manager and automatically start the file upload process.
+#### Allow a user to drag a file into the file manager
+Drag-and-drop abilities are a common feature of desktop apps.
+The drag-and-drop API in JavaScript opens the doors to the ability to deliver this in this document manager.
+If a document is dragged onto the surface, the file upload could automatically start.

-#### Consider restricting uploads to specific types if it makes sense.
+#### Consider restricting uploads to specific types if it makes sense
+The current implementation lets users upload virtually any kind of file.
+However, it may be desired to restrict this to known / supported file types.
+The importance of this increases if document content searching and file previews were added.

 Thank you for reading. 😀